 And the redirect URI pattern:

-After making the changes, we will validate the OpenID client creation by clicking Save at the end of the form:
+After making the changes, validate the OpenID client creation by clicking Save at the end of the form:

-Kindly go to Credentials and store the Secret key, as we will need to use it later:
+Go to Credentials and store the Secret key, as it will be needed later:

 We are left to create users and roles if we are willing to use Keycloak local authentication or we can integrate it with an identity provider to act as a broker or with a user federation.

 The steps to connect Keycloak to Google OAuth2 API for authentication will be documented.
 However, feel free to check the official documentations on how to create local accounts if that best suits your case.

 Click on Add provider… on the select menu and choose the provider you like, for example, with Google:

 We need the OpenID client credentials: the Client ID and secret.